Fashion of Madonna: Selected examples

-While there were other contributors and factors, Madonna has been credited with helping popularize or initiate various fashion accessories and styles.
-Credits include lingerie as daywear, or popularizing the bustier fashion look.
-A number of publications have cited Madonna as the catalyst for starting the underwear as outerwear trend.
-Her stage performance at the 1984 MTV Video Music Awards is reported to mark the first time an artist's underwear was seen live on stage according to Silvia Maestrutti from Clarín.
-Harper's Bazaar commented that "pop stars still swear by her underwear-worn-as-outerwear look".
+Madonna was a conduit to propel some existing or previous accessories and styles, with fashion editor Robin Givhan commenting on the point, "although she's not the originator of such styles [...] she has brought them into the mainstream".
+Therefore, credits include lingerie as daywear, or popularizing the bustier fashion look.
+A number of publications have cited Madonna as the catalyst for starting the underwear as outerwear trend into the mainstream, including Givhan and Vogue.
+In 2015, Harper's Bazaar commented that "pop stars still swear by her underwear-worn-as-outerwear look".

-Madonna helped to propel the ponytail style in her generation, as she wore a sky-high blonde ponytail during her Blond Ambition World Tour.
-An observer, said: "I think that totally transformed how people saw the style, and absolutely launched its renaissance in fashion".
+Madonna helped to propel the ponytail style in her generation, as she wore a sky-high blonde ponytail during her Blond Ambition World Tour in 1990.
+An observer said: "I think that totally transformed how people saw the style, and absolutely launched its renaissance in fashion".
 According to Beth Shapouri from Glamour, Madonna's Blond Ambition ponytail is easily one of the most iconic hairstyles of all time.
-In Sociology (2013), authors explained that the singer Madonna had already pioneered a new style of celebrity involving genderbending.
+In Sociology (2013), authors explained she helped pioneered a new style of celebrity involving genderbending.

-Madonna made an impact using Asian fashion imagery, documented by various.
+Madonna also found impact using Asian fashion imagery in her early decades.
 Academics Douglas Kellner and Rhonda Hammer, concurred that "although Madonna did not initiate the Indian fashion accessories beauty", she did propel it into the public eye by attracting the attention of the worldwide media.
 Professor Christopher Partridge, similarly observed that "since Madonna first put Indian cultural symbols on the global fashion map, henna, bindis and Indian sartorial designs have become part of the global culture".
 Partridge, further adds that Madonna "ensured the Hindu invasion of Western popular musical space and made South Asian popular culture globally visible".
 Other authors like academic Madhulika S. Khandelwal, have cited Madonna as an important medium for popularizing mehndi (henna tattoos) in the 1990s.

-Retail, campaigns and products

-Her figure in the fashion industry encompasses clothing and beauty products from others inspired by her, and her own fashion brands.
+Retail and campaigns